yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 #### Open firewalld services

-For opening a combination or ports and/or protocols SuSEFirewall2 provides the FW_CONFIGURATIONS_{EXT, DMZ, INT} variables what is known in firewalld as a service.
+For opening a combination of ports and/or protocols SuSEFirewall2 provides the FW_CONFIGURATIONS_{EXT, DMZ, INT} variables what are mapping in firewalld as services.

 ```xml
 <firewall>